 - inhibitors that selectively target activation of latent TGFβ1 localized to extracellular matrix

-We identified inhibitors of TGFβ1 signaling at the source of disease in the tissue microenvironment.
 Further, we demonstrated in preclinical studies that these specific inhibitors can prevent the activation of the growth factor in the fibrotic matrix and may offer a powerful new approach to suppressing pro-fibrotic signaling in multiple organs.
-In January 2020, we announced the achievement of the first milestone with the demonstration of preclinical efficacy in in vivo proof-of-concept studies.
-We’re advancing our collaboration with Gilead with the aim of selecting molecules to be developed as new medicines for patients with fibrotic diseases.
+We’re advancing our TGFb portfolio with the aim of selecting molecules to be developed as new medicines for patients with fibrotic diseases.